 Anessa M. Foxwell

-Anessa Foxwell is a third-year PhD student at the University of Pennsylvania School of Nursing, NewCourtland Center for Transitions and Health.
+Anessa Foxwell is a PhD student at the University of Pennsylvania School of Nursing, NewCourtland Center for Transitions and Health.
 She was supported by the Individualized Care for At-Risk Older Adults (T32NR009356) program, and is an Associate Fellow at the Leonard Davis Institute of Health Economics.
 Her research interests include patient and family factors in palliative and end-of-life care including, but not limited to, clinician distress.
 Her co-mentors are Drs.
 Salimah Meghani and Connie Ulrich.

 Foxwell was a Nurse Practitioner with the Inpatient Palliative Care Service at the Hospital of the University of Pennsylvania, University of Pennsylvania Health System (UPHS) where she consulted for those with life-limiting illness offering recommendation related to pain and symptom management and goals of care conversations.
 Prior to becoming an advanced practice nurse, she worked as an oncology nurse.
 Foxwell received her MSN from the University of Pennsylvania where she minored in Palliative Care.
 She continues to educate the next generation of nurses through guest lectures at her alma mater.
 Foxwell has worked on many projects to promote primary palliative care throughout the UPHS, including nursing education, implementation of the Institute for Healthcare Improvement’s Conversation Ready Project, development of the Comfort Care Order Set, and coordination of hematology-oncology Advanced Practice office hours.